rifkyzena/rifkyzena/README.md

 # "When the music plays, the sun shall stay."

-- 👀 I’m interested in webdev, web/app design, 2D gamedev, creative writing, and pixel art
+- 👀 I’m interested in webdev, web/app design, AI, NLP, and chatbots
 - 🌱 For this semester, I’m currently learning **Web Programming** (Laravel, MySQL, PHP) and **Computer Graphics** (three.js)
 - 📫 How to reach me --> Discord: jamespriori#9562